 “I found something in Siena, for which I am yet to have a description, but for which I have been searching, and it came (…) at that strange meeting point of two contradictory events – the bright achievement of having finished a book and the dark maturation of the likelihood, inescapable now, that I will have to live the rest of my days without ever knowing what happened to my father, how or when he died or where his remains may be.”

-“Then we sat in silence that seemed touched by an oblique sort of sadness, as though time itself were a burden that had to be carried doubtfully and with a quiet show of egret in case fate might decide to double the load.
+“Then we sat in silence that seemed touched by an oblique sort of sadness, as though time itself were a burden that had to be carried doubtfully and with a quiet show of regret in case fate might decide to double the load.
 We said goodbye”

 A Month in Siena by the American-Libyan author, Hisham Matar explores the relation between life and art.
 It is also a meditation full of beautiful observations on grief, loss, solitude, belonging, linguistic identity, friendships as well as our relationship with our fathers.
 The book is full of references to art, music, and literature (Ibn Battuta, Montaigne, Camus, Ibn Khaldun).
 Art here constitutes a refuge for one’s emotions and the way one can connect with the oneself.
 Siena as a city offers “that unobservable emptiness” that many might have sought for many years.